To all DHJJ business clients – words of hope, caution, and advice with the Paycheck Protection Program and Forgiveness.

 - b.
 As soon as the base periods are confirmed, assemble the relevant base period payroll reports and analyses.

 - c.
-Prepare a spreadsheet of payroll by employee that will enable you to compare the wages during the base period to the wages paid during the 8 weeks.
+Prepare a spreadsheet of payroll by employee that will enable you to compare the wages during the base period to the wages paid during the covered period.

 Expect questions to arise as you plan and track your expenses.
 Call your DHJJ CPA for guidance.
 We will review your calculations with you and provide insight into your questions.
 We continue to monitor this evolving topic and scrutinize each new interpretation issued by the U.S. Treasury, the SBA, and the banking community at large.
 Over the coming weeks, we expect many terms referenced in the PPP loan documents to be better defined by the SBA and by the various PPP lenders.
 Additionally, we expect the IRS to clarify income tax consequences arising from the PPP and other pandemic relief programs.
 As official guidance and clarification is received, you should revisit your scenario planning and your tracking documents to ensure they remain on track to maximize the available loan forgiveness.